MoAlthaf/physiotherapy-ai/README.md

 ### 4.4 Proactive Coaching (Compensation Persistence)

 The coach also speaks without being asked.
-During a set, Kinetra tracks every detected compensation (torso lean, shoulder hike, knee valgus, hip drop) across frames.
+During a set, Cuefit tracks every detected compensation (torso lean, shoulder hike, knee valgus, hip drop) across frames.
 A compensation is only spoken aloud when:

 1. The same fault has been continuously detected for **≥ 4 seconds** (configurable via `COMPENSATION_PERSIST_MS`).
 2. Gaps shorter than 1.5 seconds do not reset the streak (accommodating low-fps pose detection).